 The wetting of subsoils and admixed building materials is important when bitumen is used in construction.
 Our contact angle measuring instruments are used to characterize the wetting.

 Use of surface chemistry to aid bitumen extraction

 As the fraction of crude oil with the highest boiling point, bitumen is increasingly being extracted using tertiary oil recovery methods (Enhanced Oil Recovery, EOR).
 Steam injection is the primary method used for high-viscosity oils with high bitumen content.
 Assisted by naturally occurring or added surfactants, the oil thinned by water vapor is emulsified in and transported by water.

 Measurements of the interfacial tension using our tensiometers help to produce stable bitumen emulsions.
-Dynamic interfacial tension measurements with our Drop Volume Tensiometer – DVT50 simulate the occurrence of the interface as the liquid is transported at high speed, and therefore help to optimize the addition of surfactant.
-Our Spinning Drop Tensiometer – SDT measures the very small interfacial tensions down to 10-6 mN/m which are aimed for in the oil recovery process.
+Dynamic interfacial tension measurements with a drop volume tensiometer simulate the occurrence of the interface as the liquid is transported at high speed, and therefore help to optimize the addition of surfactant.
+A spinning drop tensiometer measures the very small interfacial tensions down to 10-6 mN/m, which are aimed for in the oil recovery process.

 In order to characterize the adhesion of the oil to the reservoir rock and its wetting by the surfactant solutions, our drop shape analysis instruments measure the wettability and the surface free energy of the rock based on the contact angle.

 Interfacial tension and contact angle measurements with our high-pressure measuring instruments determine the relevant quantities under the temperature and pressure conditions of the reservoir.
 This enables the use of surfactant and the conduct of the extraction process to be matched to the realistically modeled interfacial processes.